 Where we are now?
 Where are we going?

-It’s been a year since I’m back in my hometown Amsterdam, and it has been a year of tumultuous transitioning.
+I’ve moved back to my hometown Amsterdam mid 2018, and it has been a time of tumultuous transitioning since.
 Changing country, context, and culture.

 While growing and expanding my local network I’ve been giving presentations and hosting workshop with the SSBMC and the SSTQs about once a month, some shorter, some longer.
-Amongst other things, I traveled to Paris for a workshop the innovation community at Orange telecom company, held a workshop at the Impact Hub in Amsterdam where we worked on four real startup projects, and applied the methodology to existing corporates with the GreenBuzz sustainability professional network.
+Amongst other things, I traveled to Paris for a workshop the innovation community at Orange telecom , held a workshop at the Impact Hub in Amsterdam where we worked on four real startup projects, applied the methodology to existing corporates with the GreenBuzz sustainability professional network, and provided several workshops for the trainees from the Digital Society School / Amsterdam University of Appplied Sciences.
 It’s been great so far and we’ve continuously been learning and developing.
 Making things simpler, designing more clear templates to support the different steps of our innovation process.
-All together, we’ve come to call this the “Sustainable Start Methodology”.
+All together, we’ve come to call this the “Sustainable Start Canvas Methodology”.

-Now it’s time to start sharing more.
+Now, it’s time to start sharing more.
 With you, those people that might benefit from the SSBMC, the SSTQs, the Sustainable Methodology, and the concepts, principles, and frameworks it is grounded in.
-You might want to use it to start your company sustainable from the beginning, redesign and innovate your existing business model and start building towards a fully sustainable business model, or you might want to use it to support and guide others through consulting and facilitation.
-Each way is fine, as long as it moves us as a whole in the right direction
+You might want to use it to start your company sustainable from the beginning or redesign and innovate your existing business model and start building towards a fully sustainable business model.
+Either way is fine, as long as it moves in the right direction us as a whole.

 As a consulting and training business of ourselves, the goal is additionally to gather feedback in a more structured way.
 Basically, we’re looking to learn from your reflections, constructive criticism, critical questions, innovate ideas, engaging experiences, and real-life examples!